Battling the Fog

 Even as they recover from the exhausting BMT procedure — which obliterates their body’s own, faulty blood cell machinery and then holds their immune systems in a strait jacket while the donor cells establish themselves — their brains just don’t seem to return to normal.

-“Patients use the phrase ‘chemo brain,’” says Noha Sharafeldin, MBBCh, Ph.D., a faculty member in UAB’s Institute for Cancer Outcomes and Survivorship and the Division of Hematology and Oncology, and an associate scientist at the O’Neal Comprehensive Cancer Center at UAB.
+“Patients use the phrase ‘chemo brain,’” says Noha Sharafeldin, MBBCh, Ph.D., a faculty member in UAB’s Institute for Cancer Outcomes and Survivorship and the Division of Hematology and Oncology, and an associate scientist at the UAB O’Neal Comprehensive Cancer Center.
 Another common name is “the fog” — the forgetfulness, fuzzy-headedness and general sense that they just don’t think like they used to.
 “It’s not dementia, but mild to moderate cognitive impairment,” Sharafeldin says.
 “They feel foggy, become forgetful.
 They say they’re not up to keeping up with appointments and medications.
 It hinders their ability to go and function in the workplace.”

 But a new study by Sharafeldin at UAB is pointing to a better method of identifying patients at highest risk of cognitive problems after BMT.
 Her work was highlighted at the American Society for Clinical Oncology’s annual meeting in June, where she presented a poster on the topic.
 Ongoing studies in Sharafeldin’s lab are already testing an innovative therapy to bring brains back from the fog: computer games.